 Professional Farm Manager’s

-Option to develop the present professional farm manager’s diploma to a degree level.
+There is a requirement to develop the present professional farm manager’s diploma to a degree level.
 It is necessary to provide the option to transition from the current level 7 to a level 8 qualification.
 Entry should be widened to include students with level 5 qualifications in any discipline as well as directly through the CAO entry system.

 Milk payment systems